parallella/pal/README.md

 The Parallel Architectures Library (PAL) is a free and open-source C-libary written for tiny programmable CPUs that can be found in embedded applications and massively parallel processor architectures.
 PAL contains the following set of components:

 * HAL: Minimalist hardware abstraction layer
-* IPC: Set of basic parallel programming and communication primitives
+* IPC: Set of basic synchronization primitives
 * MATH: Vectorized math library
 * DSP: Vectorized DSP library
 * FFT: Optimized FFT library

 Before starting the PAL project, we reviewed an long list of existing libraries/APIs and found the following issues:

-* Most IPC code was written for "large" processors and is not suitable for tiny processors
+* IPC code targeted mostly targeted for "big iron" processors and is not suitable for tiny processors
-* Free and open source scalar APIs (like math.h) is not inefficient for parallel architectures
+* Free and open source scalar APIs (like math.h) does not leverage vector/SIMD architectures
 * Hardware vendor provided math and DSP libraries come with proprietary license restrictions

+We are not trying to duplicated work here and have tried to cut down the API to the minimal possible.

 A complete list of PAL functions can be found at the end of this file.